-47. CLAIMS FOR PAYMENT OF ENTITLEMENTS
+50. CLAIMS FOR PAYMENT OF ENTITLEMENTS

-- (1) Practitioners shall submit claims for payment of overtime, call backs or other entitlements for which they have not been formally rostered in the pay period within which the entitlement arose or in the following period. - (2) Any claim that is not accepted or requires clarification shall be clearly communicated back to the practitioner to facilitate resolution.
+- (1) (a) Practitioners shall submit claims for payment of overtime, call backs or other entitlements for which they have not been formally rostered in the pay period within which the entitlement arose or in the following period.

+- (b) Any claim that is not accepted or requires clarification shall be clearly communicated back to the practitioner and if the practitioner requests reasons in writing, reasons shall be provided in writing to facilitate resolution.

+- (2) Payment Details

+- (a) Practitioners shall be provided with a payslip which summarises their fortnightly details including:

+- (i) Ordinary hours paid

+- (ii) Overtime hours paid

+- (iii) Penalty rates paid

+- (iv) Allowances paid

+- (v) On Call and Call Back Hours paid

+- (vi) Leave entitlements paid

+- (b) If a practitioner seeks clarification on any matter, clarification shall be given to the practitioner and if the practitioner requests that clarification in writing, it shall be provided in writing.

-48. RECOVERY OF OVERPAYMENTS
+51. RECOVERY OF UNDERPAYMENTS AND OVERPAYMENTS